Comparing CDs and Treasuries

 CDs and Treasuries Offer a High Degree of Safety

-Both CDs and Treasuries are considered safe investments.
-Treasuries are backed directly by the federal government, while CDs are covered by FDIC insurance.
-This insurance is also backed by the full faith and credit of the U.S. government and provides assurance that depositors’ funds are protected from bank failure.
+Both CDs and Treasuries are considered extremely safe investments.
+Treasuries are backed directly by the federal government, while CDs are covered by FDIC insurance – which is also backed by the federal government.
 In fact, no depositor has lost a penny of FDIC-insured funds since the FDIC was founded in 1933.
-This makes both CDs and Treasuries some of the very safest investments available.

-As organizations search for investment options that provide safety as well as a competitive return, CDs and Treasuries can both appear as similarly attractive options.
-However, there are some key differences between these investments that should be understood before committing to a long-term investment strategy.
+As your organization searches for investment options that provide safety as well as a competitive return, CDs and Treasuries can appear similarly attractive.
+However, it is the differences between these investments that are often the determining factors for businesses.

 Accessing Funds Before Maturity